Ns-AnoNymouS/Auto-Forward-Bot/README.md

 ## CHANNEL AUTO FORWARD
 This repo is the clone of [CHANNEL AUTOMATIC NS BOT](https://telegram.dog/Autoforward_Nsbot)

-**NOTE:** there is more difference between my bot and this repo.
+**NOTE:** There is more difference between my bot and this repo.
 But the purposes is same

 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/Ns-AnoNymouS/TG-CONVERT-BOT/tree/main)